raspberrypilearning/top-5-emoji-list/en/step_2.md

 Lists are a great way to display information on a webpage.
 A list contains multiple list items `<li>`.
 There are two types of list:

-+ An unordered list `<ul>` is where each new item starts with a bullet point.
++ An **unordered list** `<ul>` is where each new item starts with a bullet point.
 An unordered list could be ingredients on a shopping list or your favourite colours.
-+ An ordered list `<ol>` is where each new item is numbered and the order written is important.
++ An **ordered list** `<ol>` is where each new item is numbered and the order written is important.
 A use for an ordered list could be a top ten songs list or a sports league table.

-Can you think of a use for an unordered list and an ordered list?
+Can you think of another use for an unordered list and an ordered list?

 --- task ---

-Within your `<section>` tags, add in `<ol>` tags to create an ordered lists.
+Within your `<section>` tags, add in `<ol>` tags to create an ordered list.

 --- code ---
 ---